Classes will begin as scheduled on Monday, August 31.

 As students and employees return to the workplace and campus activities increase, Buffalo State will closely monitor the potential for spread of the virus and carefully watch for triggers that would prompt tighter restrictions and reductions in on-campus staffing.

 PPE is equipment worn to minimize exposure to hazards that cause serious workplace injuries and illnesses.
-Personal protective equipment may include items such as gloves, safety glasses, respirators, or face coverings.
+Personal protective equipment may include items such as gloves, safety glasses, respirators, or masks.

 Social distancing is physical distancing.
 It means keeping space between you and other people by staying at least six feet from them; not gathering in groups; staying out of crowded places; and avoiding mass gatherings of any size.